gaba-bouliva/gaba-bouliva/README.md

 ## About Me
 - 🔭 I’m currently working on ARPA project a no code agile ERP and CRM application.
-- 🌱 I’m currently learning more on CRDs in kubernetes.
+- 🌱 I’m currently learning more on CRDs in Kubernetes.
 - 👯 I’m looking to collaborate on a Go or Vue project.
 - 📫 How to reach me: gaba.bouliva@gmail.com.
 - ⚡ Fun fact: I'm CKAD certified and more is coming...😊.